mbabynames search ✿

 Rosie Annabelle

-"noble and strong" (Rosie) meets "loving, beautiful" (Annabelle).
+"rose" (Rosie) meets "loving, beautiful" (Annabelle).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Annabelle (3 syllables) builds on the shorter Rosie, giving the name forward momentum.

 Rosie Amelia